dtvu94/pdf-creator/pdf-creator/README.md

 | npm | 10 |
 | Docker *(containerised deployment only)* | 24 |

-No environment variables are required for basic operation.
-The font upload API uses the server's temporary file system; fonts are held in memory for the session.
+Basic PDF generation requires no environment variables.
+For PDF/A conversion, digital signatures, and encryption, the `pdfa-generator` Java microservice must be running (default: `http://localhost:8090`, configurable via `PDFA_SERVICE_URL`).
+Optionally set `CRON_SECRET` to authenticate the `/api/fonts/cleanup` endpoint.
+Uploaded fonts are stored in `/tmp/pdf-creator-fonts/`.

 ---